flathers/portal/metadataRenderer/xml/readme.txt

 iso_19139.xml				- ISO 19115
 iso_19115_2.xml			- ISO 19115-2
 iso_19115_2_ds.xml	- ISO 19115-2 with DS_Series root element
+dc_mdedit.xml				- A Dublin Core record created by the mdedit editor

 They are not intended to be exhaustive in their expression of the standards they represent.
 They are here to serve as test metadata for the renderer.